ybekele/CMPUT404-assignment-css-hell/README.md

 4.0 unported license.
 Attribution should be a hyperlink to the repository and (C) 2013 Abram Hindle visibile in the text.

+Textual content, themes and additions to original fork by Abram Hindle is copyright Yonael Bekele (C) 2019 under the CC-BY-SA 4.0 unported license.
+Attribution should be a hyperlink to the repository and (C) 2019 Yonael Bekele visibile in the text.

 Code is licensed under the Apache 2.0 license.